tc39/proposal-duplicate-named-capturing-groups/README.md

 ## Status

-This proposal achieved stage 2 at [the June 2022 meeting](https://github.com/tc39/agendas/blob/main/2022/06.md).
-I intend to ask for stage 3 at the July 2022 meeting.
+This proposal achieved stage 3 at [the July 2022 meeting](https://github.com/tc39/agendas/blob/main/2022/07.md).
+It awaits implementation.

 ## Spec text

 See [this PR](https://github.com/tc39/ecma262/pull/2721).
 Spec text should be complete.

+## Tests

+Tests262 tests are available in [this PR](https://github.com/tc39/test262/pull/3625).

 ## Details